-The architecture of Bizagi PaaS offers a series of technical features aimed at providing a highly secure, reliable, and scalable cloud platform, which at the same time, deliver a service that is optimized to run in the cloud.
+The architecture of Automation Service offers a series of technical features that provide a highly secure, reliable, and scalable Platform As A Service.
+Automation Service delivers runtime environments which are optimized to run in the cloud.

-For introductory information about Bizagi PaaS, refer to Bizagi PaaS overview.
+For introductory information about Automation Service, refer to Automation Service overview.

 A service oriented architecture

-Bizagi PaaS introduces a service oriented architecture, which from its very design, has been built for the cloud.
+Automation Service introduces a service-oriented architecture, which was designed and built for the cloud.

-By implementing a highly-modular structure (principles from a service oriented architecture), Bizagi PaaS produces compatible and independently-deployable services which are easy to replace, while seizing and leveraging modern services which enhance security, reliability, and scalability.
+By implementing a highly-modular structure (principles from a service oriented architecture), Automation Service produces compatible and independently-deployable services which are easy to replace, while leveraging modern services which enhance security, reliability, and scalability.

-This structure and architecture enables Bizagi to have a continuous delivery process that keeps up with the demands of software evolution.
+This structure and architecture enable Bizagi's continuous delivery process that keeps up with the demands of software evolution.

-Though powered by Azure and managed by Bizagi, Bizagi PaaS takes it one step further by building a Bizagi service layer on top of some of the Azure robust services being leveraged.
+Though powered by Azure (as its Infrastructure As A Service provider) and managed by Bizagi, Automation Service takes it one step further by building a Bizagi service layer on top of some of the robust Azure services being leveraged.

 •Optimizes the execution environment of your business applications.